jenkinsci/octopusdeploy-plugin/readme.md

 ## Compatibility ##
 Tested and compatible with OctopusDeploy: 2.6 and 3.0 - 3.7.

+Tested and compatible with Octopus 2018.9 as of 1.9.0 of this plugin.

 # Main Components #
 ## Post-build step - Create Release ##
 Creates a new release entry for a given project.